7 Powerful Strategies to Unlock Self-Acceptance: A Neuroscience-Based Approach

 Can self-acceptance techniques work if you have trauma or severe mental health conditions?

 Yes, but the approach must be trauma-informed and often requires professional support.
 Trauma creates specific neural patterns that can make self-compassion feel threatening initially.
-Working with a neuroscience-trained practitioner ensures interventions account for trauma’s impact on nervous system regulation and proceed at a pace that feels safe.
+Working with a neuroscience-informed practitioner ensures interventions account for trauma’s impact on nervous system regulation and proceed at a pace that feels safe.

 Why do positive affirmations sometimes make self-criticism worse?